rborges13795/dnd-5e-wrapper/README.md

 ```

 ## Tests
-To test the data simply use
+To test the app simply use
 ```
 composer test
 ```